open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 1.2 A voice initiated user interface must be made easily accessible and readily available to the consumer for the purpose of providing user notification of general data processing and AI inference routines (for example, if there is an AI inference routine for emotion, this should be disclosed in the notification).

 _Example: As a subroutine of the privacy policy notification, a voice assistant asks if the user would like to know what inference routines are utilized.
 The User responds, “yes,” and the voice assistant notifies the User of the voice inference routines being used (i.e. “voice speech-to-text only.”
 But if the voice assistant is also doing sentiment analysis, the response would be “voice speech-to-text and voice sentiment analysis.”)_

+1.3 Pivacy policy and practice notification should be tailored for text-to-speech playback, as well as available in other modes such as online and text links to phone.

+_Example: When a voice assistant is asked "what is your privacy policy?" the response should be tailored to text-to-speech playback, including menuing and smaller segments delivered interactively; Device: "Our privacy policy has multiple sections; 1.)
+Information collected; 2.)
+Information usage; 3.)
+Information sharing; 4.)
+How to review and request changes to your information; ...
+Please choose which option you would like to hear the details about."_

 **2. Consent**